-- You are diagnosed with a condition found within the most current Diagnostic and Statistical Manual of the American Psychiatric Association. - The services are from a licensed physician, psychiatrist, psychologist, clinical social worker, marriage and family therapist, licensed mental health counselor, or advanced practice registered nurse.
+- You are diagnosed with a condition found in the current Diagnostic and Statistical Manual of the American Psychiatric Association. - The services are from a licensed physician, psychiatrist, psychologist, - clinical social worker, marriage and family therapist, licensed mental health counselor, or advanced practice registered nurse.